- Joined

 DISTRICT COURT

-The District Courts of Redmont hear all minor civil and criminal disputes in the first instance.
-The District Courts are presided over by a single Magistrate under the supervision of a Judge or Justice.
-Each town or city shall be considered a district and shall have one Magistrate.
-There shall not be more than one (1) Magistrates on the District Court of Redmont per jurisdiction at any given time.
+The District Court of Redmont hear all minor civil and criminal disputes in the first instance.
+The District Court is presided over by a single Magistrate under the supervision of a Judge or Justice.
+There shall not be more than three (3) Magistrates on the District Court of Redmont at any given time.

 (a) The District Court of Redmont has original jurisdiction over:

-(iv) minor criminal prosecutions that result in jail not exceeding 20 minutes or $2500 dollars (inclusive) of fines
+(iv) minor criminal prosecutions that result in jail not exceeding 30 minutes (inclusive) or $7500 dollars (inclusive) of fines,

 FEDERAL COURT